unboxed/unboxed.co/source/blog/2018-05-23-a-life-changing-diagnosis-helping-patients-ask-the-right-questions-when-it-matters-most.html.markdown

 As a paper-based resource, “What now?” provides content and offers ideas for questions to ask, but can we create something that can help answer the questions that so many individuals with a life-changing diagnosis may have?

-We’re working with the team at Compassion in Dying to progress the “questions” journey of “What now?”, introduce a digital element with an aim of reaching wider audiences and create an end-to-end service to help people across the country to be more informed about the right questions to ask and find answers to the questions they have.
+We’re working with the team at Compassion in Dying to progress the “questions” journey of “What now?”, introduce a digital element with an aim of reaching wider audiences and create a product or service to help people across the country to be more informed about the right questions to ask and find answers to the questions they have.

 ![Compassion in Dying and Unboxed team](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/5c2a6e20d511447d81debd41703e6655.png)